Since the posting of this, I've written several posts on the search for my birth family- You can find the links in chronological order below.

 I don’t know why I found it surprising that they are both so funny.
 The obvious closeness and love in that relationship was inspiring.

-Arthur charmed me thoroughly and pronounced himself my stepdad from this day forward.
+Randolph charmed me thoroughly and pronounced himself my stepdad from this day forward.

 We shifted between talking about Boulder, she wanted to know everything about my growing up here and her childhood as I wanted to know everything about her.